Mango Black Bean Garden Salad (Simple Prep)

 1. Start with a generous base of leafy greens in a large bowl.

-2. Add a handful of thinly sliced napa cabbage for crunch.
+2. Add a handful of thinly sliced napa cabbage.

-4. Add mango, cucumber, and red bell pepper for color and freshness.
+4. Add mango, cucumber, and red bell pepper.

 5. Tuck in sliced avocado, then sprinkle with scallions or red onion.